Deep probabilistic analysis of single-cell omics data.

 Please be sure to install a version of PyTorch that is compatible with your GPU (if applicable).

 - Tutorials, API reference, and installation guides are available in the documentation.

-- For discussion of usage, checkout out our forum.
+- For discussion of usage, check out our forum.

-- Please use the issues here to submit bug reports.
+- Please use the issues to submit bug reports.

 - If you'd like to contribute, check out our contributing guide.

 - If you find a model useful for your research, please consider citing the corresponding publication (linked above).

 A Python library for probabilistic analysis of single-cell omics data

 Adam Gayoso, Romain Lopez, Galen Xing, Pierre Boyeau, Valeh Valiollah Pour Amiri, Justin Hong, Katherine Wu, Michael Jayasuriya, Edouard Mehlman, Maxime Langevin, Yining Liu, Jules Samaran, Gabriel Misrachi, Achille Nazaret, Oscar Clivio, Chenling Xu, Tal Ashuach, Mariano Gabitto, Mohammad Lotfollahi, Valentine Svensson, Eduardo da Veiga Beltrame, Vitalii Kleshchevnikov, Carlos Talavera-López, Lior Pachter, Fabian J. Theis, Aaron Streets, Michael I. Jordan, Jeffrey Regier & Nir Yosef

 Nature Biotechnology 2022 Feb 07. doi: 10.1038/s41587-021-01206-w.